Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Our first speaker for the evening, **Dr. Mayank Agarwal** will be presenting his talk on the topic **"802.11 Wireless Vulnerabilities, Concepts and Exploits."**

-- Dr. Mayank Agarwal is currently working as Assistant Professor in the Department of CSE at Indian Institute of Technology Patna.
+- Dr. Mayank Agarwal is currently working as Assistant Professor in the Department of CSE at Indian Institute of Technology Patna, before which he was working at Sardar Patel Institute of technology.
-- Post doctrate at Ben Gurion University of Negev, Israel.
+- He has recieved his PhD from IIT Guwahati specializing in Wi-Fi Network security, and then his Post doctrate at Ben Gurion University of Negev, Israel.
+- Dr. Mayank has been awarded TCS Research Fellowship in the year 2011, from Tata Consultancy Services
+- He is the first Btech-PhD student from IIT Guwahati to get this scholarships.
+- He has published many research papers in various reputed journals.
+- His areas of interests include: 802.11 Wireless Network, Wi-Fi Security, and Discrete Event Modelling.

 Over to you, sir.

 ---